top of page

 Agnolotti, Squash Blossom

 Combining all the components made for a perfectly balanced bite.
-This was my favorite dish.
+Everything at North Pond was great, but this was my favorite dish.

 Lamb, Dates